Christianity in Russia: Demographics

+Regarding the total number of Christians in Russia by 2020, the Pew Research Center counted 102,4 million people (69,9% of the population), while over the previous decade their number decreased by 8,6 mln, mainly due to the growth of the non-religious population.

+In 2025, the Russian Public Opinion Research Center (VCIOM) found that 67% of Russians identified as Orthodox Christians, 1% as Protestants and less than 1% as Catholics.

 Russian Orthodox Church

+In terms of their ethnicity, Orthodox are not only the majority of believers of the Russians and many other indigenous peoples of Russia (Karelians, Mari, Mordvins, Komi, Chuvash, Ossetians, Khakassians, Yakuts and others), but also large diasporas of Belarusians, Georgians, Moldovans and Ukrainians in Russia.
+Among some non-Orthodox Russian peoples there are ethnoreligious groups professing Orthodoxy, such as: Kryashens among the Tatars, Mozdok Kabardins and Western Buryats.

 The Russian Orthodox Church is organized in a hierarchical structure.
 Each church and its attendees constitute a parish (prikhod).
 All parishes in a geographical region belong to an eparchy (eparkhiya—equivalent to a Western diocese).
 Eparchies are governed by bishops (episkope or archierey).
 There are around 130 Russian Orthodox eparchies worldwide.
 As of February 2, 2010, the Russian Orthodox Church (Moscow Patriarchate) has 160 dioceses including 30,142 parishes served by 207 bishops, 28,434 priests and 3,625 deacons.
 There are 788 monasteries, including 386 for men and 402 for women.

 Some eparchies are organized into exarchates, or autonomous churches.
 These include the Belarusian, Latvian, Moldovan and Estonian Orthodox churches.
 The Chinese and Japanese Orthodox Churches were granted full autonomy by the Moscow Patriarchate, but this autonomy is not universally recognized.
 Smaller eparchies are usually governed by a single bishop.
 Larger eparchies, exarchates, and autonomous churches are governed by Metropolitan archbishops and sometimes have one or more bishops assigned to them.
 The highest level of authority in the Church is represented by the Patriarch of Moscow and All Russia, head of the Holy Synod of the Russian Orthodox Church.
 The Holy Synod is the governing body of the Church between the Bishops' Councils.

 According to Saint Tikhon's Orthodox University and other researchers, up to several hundred thousands of Orthodox believers were repressed for their faith in the Soviet period.